 A refuge chamber supports a mixture of physical and radio communication links to IoT devices.
 Additionally, each chamber has a number of nodes connected to it creating a Local Refuge Chamber Node Network (LRCNN), which in turn connects to a broader network.
 Each node is directly interconnected and supported with power redundancy from the security of the refuge chamber.

-Local networks are crucial to monitoring events and environmental conditions to ensure the safety of all personnel and efficient re-entry procedures, through:
+Local networks are crucial to monitoring events and environmental conditions.
+They ensure the safety of all personnel and efficient re-entry procedures, through:

 - Sensor reporting back to the refuge chambers.

 - Monitoring atmospheric conditions such as gas levels, heat, dust and pressure within the LRCNN.